smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 Minor ability changes:

-- Weak Armor, Magma Armor, Shell Armor, and Battle Armor all reduce incoming move damage by 1/16 of the user's max HP, in addition to their usual effects
+- Weak Armor, Magma Armor, Shell Armor all reduce incoming move damage by 1/16 of the user's max HP, in addition to their usual effects (Battle Armor reduces by 1/8)

 - Compoundeyes now grants 1.6x accuracy, Victory Star grants 1.5x